Psychonauts: Acquisition of rights and republishing

+In September 2011, Double Fine released an updated version for Microsoft Windows and a port to Mac OS X and Linux through Steam.
+The new version provided support for Steam features including achievements and cloud saving.
+The Mac OS X port was developed in partnership with Steven Dengler's Dracogen.
+In conjunction with this release, an iOS application, Psychonauts Vault Viewer!, was released at the same time, featuring the memory vaults from the game with commentary by Tim Schafer and Scott Campbell.
+The game was added to the PlayStation Network store as a "PS2 Classic" for the PlayStation 3 in August 2012.
 As part of a deal with Nordic Games, who gained the rights to Costume Quest and Stacking after THQ's bankruptcy, Double Fine took over publishing rights for both games, while Nordic published and distribute retail copies of all three games for Windows and Mac OS X systems.
+Double Fine offered Psychonauts as part of a Humble Bundle in June 2012.
 In 2016, Double Fine also released Psychonauts as a classic title for use with the PlayStation 4's emulation software.

 Reception

-Psychonauts received positive reception, according to review aggregator Metacritic.
+Psychonauts received positive reception, according to review aggregator website Metacritic.
 Schafer and Wolpaw's comedic writing was highly praised, as well as the uniqueness and quirks that the individual characters were given.
 Alex Navarro of GameSpot commented favorably on the "bizarre" cast of characters, their conversations that the player can overhear while exploring the camp, and how these conversations will change as the story progresses, eliminating repetition that is typical of such non-player characters in platform games.
 Tom Bramwell of Eurogamer found that he was incentivized to go back and explore or experiment in the game's level to find more of the comedic dialog that others had observed.
 The game was also noted for its innovations, such as the use of a second-person perspective during a boss battle.